Is My Child’s Weight Gain Normal? Tips To Keep Kids on Track With Healthy HabitsPublished: Sept. 1, 2023

 Even before the COVID-19 pandemic, parents and guardians were working hard to help their children achieve a healthy balance when it came to diet and exercise.
-Things have only gotten tougher for families over the past two years.
+Then came the challenges of a pandemic.

 Quarantine efforts disrupted just about everyone’s daily routine, and most kids had to navigate a world with remote schooling and decreased in-person activities like organized sports or outdoor play with friends.
 Meanwhile, their screen time may have increased, and their eating habits may have changed.

-Even as our lives have moved closer to what was normal before the pandemic, some new habits have been hard to break.
+Even as our lives move closer to what was normal before the pandemic, some new habits have been hard to break.
 The result has been an increase in unhealthy weight gain, and in some cases obesity, among children.

 Causes of Unhealthy Weight Gain in Children